Togo and Benin - Voodoo Ceremony with Masks and Dance

 From Kara to Natingou (130 km, 3 hours) – Togo

-The route traversing hilly regions offers captivating landscapes.
-Our mountain journey will introduce us to the Kabye ethnic group.
-The Kabye dwellings, known as Sukala, consist of several mud-brick huts connected by a wall, with each belonging to a patriarchal family.
+The road, crossing hilly areas, offers attractive landscapes.
+Our journey through the mountains will introduce us to the Kabye ethnic group.
+The Kabye dwellings, called 'soukala,' consist of several mud huts connected by a wall, with each belonging to one patriarchal family.

-In the mountain-top villages, women engage in pottery using an ancient wheel-free technique passed down through generations, while men are blacksmiths still working iron with heavy stones instead of a hammer and anvil, much like at the dawn of the Iron Age.
-We will witness the fascinating process of hoe shaping.
+In the villages perched atop the mountains, women engage in pottery using an ancient wheel-less technique passed down through generations, while men are blacksmiths, still working iron with heavy stones instead of hammer and anvil, much like at the dawn of the Iron Age.
+We will follow the shaping process of a hoe.

-Upon reaching the town of Kande, a path through the Atakora Mountains leads us to the Tamberma people.
-To protect themselves, this tribe sought refuge for centuries in the heart of Atakora—a land so inaccessible that it allowed the Tamberma to evade any attacks, particularly from the slave traders of Muslim North Africa.
+Upon reaching the town of Kandé, a path through the Atakora Mountains takes us to the Tamberma people.
+To protect themselves, this tribe has for centuries sought refuge in the heart of Atakora — land so inaccessible that it allowed the Tamberma to escape any attack in time, especially from the Muslim North African slave traders.

-Anthropologists suggest the tribe's origins are closely related to the Dogon people of Mali, sharing a profound belief in their animist traditions.
-Their remarkable phallic-shaped shrines at the entrances of their homes bear witness to this.
-These fortified homes, resembling medieval castles, are among the most exquisite examples of ancient African architecture.
-Their style so impressed Le Corbusier that he described them as “sculptural architecture.”
-Indeed, the houses are built manually, layer by layer, adding round clay balls formed according to the house's design.
-With the locals' permission, we will enter their homes to understand their way of life better.
+Anthropologists suggest the tribe's origins are similar to that of the Dogon of Mali, sharing an unwavering belief in their animist traditions.
+This is evidenced by the large phallic-shaped shrines at their homes' entrances.
+These fortified dwellings, reminiscent of medieval castles, are some of the most beautiful examples of ancient African architecture.
+Their style impressed Le Corbusier to the point that he described them as ‘sculptural architecture’.
+In fact, the houses are built by hand, layer by layer, by adding round balls of mud shaped according to the house plan.
+With the locals’ permission, we'll enter their homes to better understand their way of life.

-A little further east, after crossing the border into Benin, we will encounter the Betammaribe tribe (also known as Somba), who also reside in the Atakora Mountains.
-Like the Tamberma, the Betammaribe build magnificent mud castles but differ by performing numerous impressive initiation rituals.
-Young men aged 18 to 20 allow their bellies to be marked with delicate, intricate geometric patterns, deeply believing these marks are the only way to become true men.
-We will meet some of them to hear their initiation stories.
-Young women also undergo a similar rite, but marks are made on their stomachs and backs between 20-22 years.
-If a woman conceives before this initiation, marks are made early in pregnancy, as the Betammaribe believe their absence may cause birth complications.
-All these initiation rituals form a cycle that begins during the weaning period (when marks are made on the child's face) and culminates symbolising official birth as a group member.
-It is the countless delicate facial scars that forever remind tribe members that they are Betammaribe.
+A little further east, after crossing the border with Benin, we'll meet the Betammaribe tribe (also known as Somba), who also reside in the Atakora Mountains.
+The Betammaribe build beautiful clay castles, but unlike the Tamberma, they conduct many impressive initiation rituals.
+Young men, aged 18 to 20, allow their abdomens to be etched with delicate and intricate geometric figures, firmly believing that these marks are the only way to become true men.
+We’ll meet some of them to hear their memories of initiation.
+Young women undergo a similar rite, but markings are made on the abdomen and back at ages 20-22.
+If a woman conceives before this initiation, the marks are made early in pregnancy as Betammaribe believe the absence of them could lead to birth complications.
+These initiation rituals form a cycle beginning during the weaning period (when facial markings are also made on children) and whose completion symbolizes official birth as a group member.
+The countless thin scars on their faces are a permanent reminder to the people of the tribe that they are Betammaribe.

-Overnight stay at Tata Somba Hotel or similar (all rooms with private facilities and air conditioning).
+Overnight at Hotel Tata Somba or similar (all rooms with private facilities and air conditioning).

 Day 8